Heavy drinkers react best to texts ranking their drinking

 In total 101 students were sent four weekly messages containing one of four types of information:

 - How their consumption compared with the mean average of the group.
+The text said: "You drink X units per week, the average male (female) participant drinks Y units per week."

 The researchers found participants informed of how their consumption ranked were more likely to request information and tended to request a greater number of types of information than those sent the other messages.